A close-up of a mother smiling and embracing her young child, who is wrapped in a red blanket. The child has dark skin and curly hair.

 Program Overview

-The MCHD HEO is responsible for evaluating internal and external programs and policies, identifying weaknesses, and laying a foundation for serving community members living in these vulnerable zip codes through a health equity lens.
+The Mobile County Health Department (MCHD) established the Healthy Communities project.
+The team is responsible for evaluating internal and external programs and policies, identifying weaknesses, and laying a foundation for serving Mobile County community members.

 Mission

-The MCHD HEO wants to help create a community where everyone has the opportunity to be as healthy as possible.
+The team wants to help create a community where everyone has the opportunity to be as healthy as possible.
 To create this community, we must address both upstream factors like social inequities, institutional inequities, and living conditions and downstream factors like risk behaviors, disease and injury, and mortality.
 We aim to do this by:

 • Connecting with and listening to our community